Commune with Nature Along the Punta Mita Jogging / Walking Trail

 Whether jogging, walking, cycling or strolling, you’ll never cease to enjoy all the natural, local wonders.
 However, when Punta Mita is packed and the central road is bumper to bumper with golf carts – the main attraction appears to be Tonica as she trots along, tongue hanging out or rolling on the golf course.
 Tonica the Boxer Dog – the most exotic of Punta Mita creatures!

 For more information about all of our local fauna and flora, please swing by the office where we have copies of a great book which marvelously documents local wildlife – “Viva Natura – Field Guide to Amphibians, Reptiles, Birds and Mammals” by Petr Myska.

 Petr is a not only a fantastic photographer and a charming person – he is also a local nature guide and leads photographic safaris throughout the area, teaching photographic techniques as well as pointing out everything of interest.

 This book is jam-packed full of fabulous colour photos, tips, and super easy-to-use information.

 We are selling the book for 250 MXP – 100% of which goes to the Punta Mita Foundation.
-Patty, our fearless concierge can also hook you up with Petr for private guided tours and photo workshops.
-You can reach her at firstname.lastname@example.org or +(52) 1 322 245 1673.
+Our fearless concierge can also hook you up with Petr for private guided tours and photo workshops.
+You can reach them at firstname.lastname@example.org!

 Lisa Bruno is a long-term Punta Mita resident.
 She is a frustrated golfer, party princess and proud owner of Tank and Tonica,